Mike-Nahmias/Multi-WP-Script/README.md

 0  2  *  *  * root       ~/setup-accounts

+- Next on my list is to compile all scripts into one and make use of functions

 Important things to note:
 =========================
 - This script has only been tested on Centos 7